×

 If you are thinking about moving to Portovenere, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Portovenere can vary greatly depending on the type and location of the property.
 For instance, a luxury villa with a sea view can cost several million euros, while a small apartment in the town center might be more affordable.
 On average, you can expect to pay around €4,000 to €5,000 per square meter for an apartment.
 However, for a house, the prices can range from €6,000 to €10,000 per square meter.
-These prices can significantly increase if the property is located near the sea or has a sea view," commented one expat who made the move to Portovenere.
+These prices can significantly increase if the property is located near the sea or has a sea view," remarked one expat who made the move to Portovenere.

 Should I buy or rent a home in Portovenere?